 One of the most important factors is this, will children and chickens be raised together?
 There are breeds which are more docile and do better around children.

-Also keep in mind, the number of chicks, or poultry, you plan to raise is an important fact when selecting the best chick brooder.
+Also keep in mind, the number of chicks you plan to raise is an important factor when selecting the best chick brooder.

 Galvanized Feeding Trough

 Kiddie pools work well in a pinch.
-Because of the height of most pools this is not an ideal item to use throughout the entire brooding processes.
+Because of the height of most pools this is not an ideal item to use throughout the entire brooding process.